 The hunt was on for large numbers of tiny parts of genes, rather than groups of genes, associated with specific mental illnesses.
 The small effects of each little difference would, together, amount to similar heritabilities to those found in twin studies, it was believed.
 The method for finding them was called Genome Wide Association (GWA) studies, an atheoretical genetic fishing trip.
 Instead of starting from the assumption that specific candidate genes would explain differences, researchers started looking for any kind of difference across massive numbers of locations in large samples of people.
 In 2009, Robert Plomin was bullish about the prospects for GWA studies: “Conceptual advances…have led to a revolution in molecular genetic research: genome-wide association…In just a year’s time, GWA studies have come to dominate the gene-hunting literature” (Plomin and Davis , 2009).

-There are some three billion base pairs on the double helix of the DNA of each individual, of which 99% are the same from person to person.
+There are some three billion base pairs* on the double helix of the DNA of each individual, of which 99% are the same from person to person.
 The 1% difference is the focus of GWAs.
-One source of gene variance of particular interest was Single Nucleotide Polymorphisms (SNP), entailing an inherited mutation in one nucleotide.
+One source of gene variance of particular interest was Single-Nucleotide Polymorphisms (SNP*), entailing an inherited mutation in one nucleotide.
 At first GWAs targeted hundreds of thousands, and subsequently millions, of gene locations to see if they could find SNPs which correlated with particular mental illnesses.

 An alternative target for the fishing trip was Copy Number Variants (CNV).
 A CNV is where there has been duplication, insertion or deletion of stretches of DNA base pairs.
 These CNVs are mostly not inherited, developing independently of the genes which were passed on from parents.
 In fact, all of us have CNVs spread around our DNA, up to and including the absence of whole genes, usually without any discernible consequence.
 CNVs could not be a major way of identifying genetic inheritance of mental illness, but they might be locations of genetic material differing between the ill and the well.